Child abduction protection in London

 The attackers are mostly willing to know whether or not the subject is protected and if so – how many skilled individuals are responsible for his or her full safety.

-Other precious pieces of information are types of weapons used, ways of reaching key places by the victim-to be, behavioral patterns of security guards, and habits or customs of all the parties involved.
+Other precious pieces of information are types of weapons used, ways of reaching key places by the victim to be, behavioral patterns of private security guards, and habits or customs of all the parties involved.

 Offenders may also resort to collecting data on the family and close relatives of the person to be assaulted.
 Invigilation – mainly focused on the observation of people and objects.
 The discussed step is predominantly oriented towards identifying the specificity of the operation area (the house, buildings neighboring the workplace, nearby roads, etc.).

 Invigilation is crucial, as without it the next stage initiation would be virtually impossible.
 Attack planning – the said stage is based on planning and coordinating all the undertakings that are necessary for the attack to end up in a successful fashion.

 Execution ( practical realization of the plan) Escape ( leaving the attack area) Similarly to data collection, the latter may be exceptionally expensive.
 Specifying a proper escape route is of essence.
 The offender must also come to terms with the fact that the operation may end as a failure.
 Assault as a means of political oppression.
 In many cases, crime organizations openly admit to committing a given offense in order to warn important individuals ruling the country.
 Before the attack, the wrongdoers must assess the success chance of the undertaking.